LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 ### Hertsmere

 John Robinson fed back on Hertsmere's three days of interviews.

-The key findings were;
+Most of the people that responded to the user recruitment did so because they had an issue personal to them.
+They had to be

-* people wanted to speak to a planning officer and were frustrated at talking to contact centre; it was hard for them to get to the back office
+People really wanted to speak to a planning officer and were frustrated at talking to contact centre; it was hard for them to get to the back office

+> “I think here its frustrations of ‘I want to speak to a planning officer - I don’t want to speak to anyone else’ "

-\- Issue with number of planning officers (challenge for all councils)
+However, a key issue shared with the other councils is the the number of available planning officers to take those calls

-\- recruiting responded as they had a personal issue - said cannot answer those question

 \- Issue with two people turning up - didn’t read instructions